Learning Resources Videos

 This separates thought from concrete actions.
 Communication allows the internalized representations of things, people, and events when they are not present.

 For children with a significant sensory loss, the process of becoming aware of the meaning of symbols may take years.

 Marleen Janssen, (2002), outlines that the van Dijk’s research is based on the idea that symbolic formation must take place within a natural context in which the initiative lies with the child.

 It is vital to match the child’s focused interest to try and create conservation moments by taking the individual signal from the child as a starting point.

 The ‘child’ must be enabled to discover the relationship for themselves.

-For all you creative, talented people out there, worldwide, celebrate and share links form your inspirational learning and teaching with Instagram at 1eddyjackson and Twitter @newsverify using the hashtags:
+Celebrate and share links form your inspirational learning and teaching with Instagram at:

 #educationalresources #onlineschool #schoolassemblyvideos #geographyportal #environmentalmedia #curriculumresources #learningresourcesvideos #lessonplans and #VR360media